 Psychological Support and Treatment Options

-WHO reports, one in every four persons suffer from a mental health disorder.
+WHO reports, one in every eight people in the world suffer from a mental health disorder.
 But nearly two-thirds of affected people never seek treatment and help.
 The stigma attached to mental health issues, discrimination, and neglect are the leading causes of why people never try to reach out to get help for their mental health concerns, WHO reports.

 If you are also experiencing symptoms of a mental health disorder or if the work-related stress is negatively affecting your wellbeing, seek treatment now.
 The Americans with Disabilities Act (ADA) protects employees who may be suffering from anxiety disorders and depression.
 According to this act, it is illegal to fire employees with a disability, and mental health disorders are included in its definition of disability.